yahor-ptashnik-y/price-my-car-assignment/README.md

 ---

+## Code Quality and Formatting

+This project uses the **Black** code formatter to ensure a consistent, PEP 8-compliant style.
+The line length is configured to a maximum of 79 characters via the `pyproject.toml` file.

+To maintain code quality automatically, a **`pre-commit` hook** is configured.
+This hook runs Black on all staged files before a commit is created.
+If formatting changes are made, the commit will be aborted, allowing you to review and re-stage the formatted files.
+This guarantees that every commit adheres to the project's style guide.

+---

 ## Running Tests

 This project includes a test suite to ensure reliability.
 The tests mock the external OpenAI API call to ensure they are fast and do not require an active internet connection or API key.